Message Dispatchers and Consumers

 return manifest in ["OrderResponse", "DoPayment"]

-There is a variation of the Consumer
+There is a variation of the Consumer, the SingleDispatchConsumer consumer.
+It relies

-methods.
+in order to achieve a richer accepts and process methods.
 This has proven to make the development

 of complex consumers faster and cleaner.

-as above, but implemented by subclassing SingleDispatchConsumer
+The same PaymentConsumer as above, but implemented by subclassing SingleDispatchConsumer

-(from examples/payment_service/consumer.py
+(from examples/payment_service/consumer.py):

 from melange import SingleDispatchConsumer, consumer